Chart Color Schemes

 The level of residential development activity in Annandale is very low in comparison to the average area assessed nationally by AreaSearch

 Annandale has averaged approximately 20 new dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
-Over the past five financial years, from FY-21 to FY-25, around 100 homes have been approved, with an additional 8 approved so far in FY-26.
-This averages out to about 0.1 person moving to the area per dwelling built annually over these years.
+Over the past five financial years, from FY-21 to FY-25, around 100 homes were approved, with an additional eight approved so far in FY-26.
+The average population growth per dwelling built over these years is 0.1 people annually.

-The new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction cost value of new properties is around $703,000, indicating a focus on the premium market with high-end developments.
-In FY-26, there have been approximately $1.3 million in commercial approvals, reflecting the area's residential nature.
+This indicates that new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction cost value of new properties is $703,000, suggesting developers are focusing on the premium market with high-end developments.
+Commercial approvals this financial year total $1.3 million, reflecting Annandale's residential nature.

-Building activity shows 20% standalone homes and 80% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-With around 3298 people per dwelling approval, Annandale reflects a highly mature market with stable or declining population projections, potentially reducing housing demand pressures and benefiting potential buyers.
+Building activity shows 20% standalone homes and 80% medium to high-density housing, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+With around 3298 people per dwelling approval, Annandale exhibits a highly mature market.
+Population projections indicating stability or decline should reduce housing demand pressures, benefiting potential buyers in the area.

 Frequently Asked Questions - Development